Cultivating Justice: Food, Land & Healing

 food studies and farming, education, global and ethnic studies, community advocacy, transnational feminism, cultural studies, politics and history.
 This program builds cultural competencies for working with communities of color in a broad range of professional fields.

-$100 for two day-long field trips and program reader
+$100 required fee covers entrance fees and cultural foods for two day-long field trips ($75 total) and printed program reader ($25)

 Schedule